cuauhtlahuac/angular-first-steps/MaxCourseNotes/Routing.md

   ] }
 ```

+- We need to indicate where the children needs to be showing, in this case is **ServerComponent** as the parent, and is here where we need to put the router Outlet tag

 To fix possible issue ('cannot find outlet to load'), we need to something in the template, we need to add the outlet to the children to:

 ```html